 Transfer the batter to the prepared pan.
 Spread evenly with the back of a spoon or rubber spatula to the sides of the pan.

-Place the sliced pears in a pretty pattern on top of your batter, overlapping them as you go so that the cake batter is completely covered.
+Place the sliced pears in a pretty pattern on top of your batter, overlapping them so the cake batter is completely covered.

-Sprinkle the sugar-cinnamon almond mixture evenly over the top of the thin slices of pear.
+Sprinkle the sugar-cinnamon almond mixture evenly over the thin slices of pear.

 Bake in a preheated oven for 55-60 minutes until golden and the cake tester comes out clean.

-Place on a wire rack where it can cool down for about 15 minutes.
+Place it on a wire rack to cool down for about 15 minutes.

 After this short period, carefully remove the cake from the pan and place it on the wire rack, which will continue to cool down.